k8-scalar/k8-scalar/docs/tutorial.md

 ```
 Next we want to configure scalar itself.
 If you want to configure a linearly increasing workload profile, you don't need to do anything here.
 The `stress.sh` script offers a user-friendly tool for configuring such workload profile (See step 5 for more detail).

-If you want to configure another kind of workload profile, like an oscillating workload profile, have a look at the [Operations section](tutorial.md#iii.Operations).
+If you want to configure another kind of workload profile, like an oscillating workload profile, have a look at the [Step 8](tutorial.md##8-test-another-scaling-policy).

 ```